 The old section of the cemetery is now a designated Municipal and Provincial Heritage Site.
 The oldest gravestones are of Jane Savage who died April 3rd, 1767, age 24 and John McKeen and wife Martha, who both died on the same day, Dec.
 30th, 1767.

-With many people now looking for genealogical information, the cemetery superintendent works along with the Colchester Historical Society Archive staff and volunteers assisting those pursuing family research.
+With many people now looking for genealogical information, the cemetery superintendent works with the Colchester Historical Society Archive staff and volunteers assisting those pursuing family research.
+You may contact them year round for information on genealogy and other Colchester cemeteries: www.ColchesterHistoreum.ca or email@example.com

 A valuable resource for the future, undertaken through the Archives, is a project of recording every gravestone.
 As our headstones are photographed and documented by volunteers of the Colchester Historeum, they are added to our database on this website.
-Over 4550 records are now online and more are being added regularly.
-You can search by name by clicking the “Grave Markers” tab above.
+As of March 2022, over 4780 headstones are now online (featuring over 7864 individual names), including the complete Historical Section.
+Burials which occurred more recently are now being added as well as unmarked names in the Baby lot, Poor/Town lot and missing markers.
+This work is a slow labour of fond remembrance done by only a few volunteers on 32 acres of land…please check back regularly.
+You can search by name by clicking the “Grave Markers” tab above….please use exact spelling or try different possible spellings.

 Today, a large amount of land is available in the newer section for burial plots, for either cremation or traditional burials.
 This land overlooks the beautiful green agricultural fields towards Onslow.
 A stone chapel on the cemetery grounds provides winter vault space for spring burials.